Automating Cryptographic Protocol Language Generation from Structured Specifications: Exporting plugins

 As a short notation, if the rule to apply has the same name as the xPath directive of the set, we omit it leaving only the $\forall$ symbol, e.g. $ \xsltapplyall{r}$ is short for $\xsltapply{r}{\forall e \in \xpathset{r}}. $ Finally, we shorten the call of two rules applying to set of diverse elements, e.g. el1 el2 with the vertical bar $|$, e.g. $\xsltrule{el1|el2}$ will apply to elements whose tag is either el1 or el2 in the order they appear in the application domain.
+So for example, the PSV assignment

+is transformed by the rule [assignment] in Figure~\ref{fig:proverif-plugin-rules} to $\pi$-calculus as $\spinew{x}{\natset}$ (see Figure~\ref{fig:proverif-syntax}), where $\natset$ is the typeset specified in the declaration of $x$, ultimately written as {\tt new n:N;} in ProVerif.

-As the reader may already have noticed, the rules in Fig.~\ref{fig:proverif-plugin-rules-easy} and Fig.~\ref{fig:proverif-plugin-rules} rely on some assumed relationships between the elements in the PSV.
+As the reader may already have noticed, the rules in Figure~\ref{fig:proverif-plugin-rules-easy} and Figure~\ref{fig:proverif-plugin-rules} rely on some assumed relationships between the elements in the PSV.
 These relationships cannot be enforced by the DTD: for example, the rule $\xsltrule[\xsltstr{typed}]{variable}$ assumes that the type will be actually found in the declarations.
 The DTD can only guarantee that the variable specified appears as an {\em identifier} in the past, but it cannot guarantee that the identifier was actually defined for the desired element.
 By designing the protocol with the GDE, MetaCP is able to generate a PSV where these relationships are always valid.
-To enforce such relationships in the PSV itself, we reserve ourselves to upgrade the DTD to the more powerful XML Schema Definition~\cite{thompson2009w3c}.
-As introduced before, the GDE currently confers a type system to the functions, variables and statements to respect across the whole protocol, and manages the knowledge automatically at each step of the protocol.
+A further area of exploration would be to enforce such relationships in the PSV itself: we reserve this investigation to future extensions, perhaps upgrading the DTD to the more powerful XML Schema Definition~\cite{thompson2009w3c}.
+As introduced before, to overcome the limitations of the DTD, the GDE currently confers a type system to the functions, variables and statements to be respected across the whole protocol, and manages the knowledge automatically at each step of the protocol.
 In particular, the extra properties provided by using the GDE are that all messages are exchanged between intended parties, and all statements can refer only to corresponding pre-declared sets, variables and functions, according to the knowledge of the party at that specific point of the protocol.